George Ciccariello-Maher: Social media controversies

-Some observers took Drexel to task for misinterpreting Ciccariello-Maher's tweet, and for infringing on his academic freedom and due process.
+Some observers criticized Drexel, claiming that he misinterpreted Ciccariello-Maher's tweet, and infringed on his academic freedom and due process.
 Hank Reichman, chair of the American Association of University Professors Committee on Academic Freedom, suggested that "Drexel should apologize to Professor Cicciariello-Maher."

 Theodore Kupfer, managing editor of National Review, called Ciccariello-Maher hypocritical for his pro-free speech stance, citing his prior attempts to suppress the speech of people on the political right.
 Kupfer also mentioned the professor's support for former Venezuelan President Hugo Chávez and current President Nicolás Maduro, who were accused of violating the free speech of their political opponents, and using physical force against them.

 In March 2017, Ciccariello-Maher provoked more controversy by tweeting his reaction to what he witnessed on a plane flight: "Some guy in first class gave up his seat for a uniformed soldier.
 People are thanking him.
 I'm trying not to vomit or yell about Mosul."
 The tweet alluded to the recent U.S. bombing of Mosul that killed 200 civilians.

 Shortly after the October 2017 Las Vegas mass shooting, Ciccariello-Maher tweeted that the tragedy, which left 59 people dead and hundreds injured, was the product of a system that favors white males.
 His statements such as "It's the white supremacist patriarchy, stupid" led to death threats against him.
 Subsequently, he published an op-ed in The Washington Post where he elaborated on his social media comments:

 Last week, I sent a string of relatively uncontroversial tweets in the aftermath of the Las Vegas massacre, in which I sought to answer a question about mass shootings in the United States: "Why are these crimes almost always carried out by white men?
 "It's the white supremacist patriarchy, stupid," I tweeted, before then diagnosing a sense of double entitlement – as white people and as men – that, when frustrated, can occasionally lead to violent consequences.

 He added that "the narrative of white victimization has been gradually built over the past 40 years" and that "White people and men are told that they are entitled to everything.
 This is what happens when they don't get what they want."
 Throughout Ciccariello-Maher's many controversies, Drexel distanced itself from the professor's statements and claimed that the university was losing prospective students and donors because of the furor over his tweets.